You are here:

 • Do not normalize concerns (“It’s not that bad”).

-• Seek or arrange professional help, both for the PSG contact person and the affected person or other indirectly affected persons (e.g., Zündfunke and Dunkelziffer, HSJ, helpline 0800 22 55 530 – also anonymously).
+• Seek or provide professional help, both for the PSG contact person and the affected person or other indirectly affected persons (e.g., Zündfunke and Dunkelziffer, HSJ, helpline 0800 22 55 530 – also anonymously).

 • For now, no information to the suspected perpetrator.